- Designation: Official Statistics

 The time lag between despatch and collection of the LCREE questionnaire and publication of the subsequent estimates reflects the size and complexity of this survey.
 Detailed breakdowns between LCREE sectors and geography require detailed responses from a large number of businesses.

 Coherence and comparability

 Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.

 Limited comparator data are available.
 Information is available on some individual LCREE sectors.
 However, differences in scope limit comparability.
 Some examples follow.

 The LCREE Survey was conducted for the first time in 2015 collecting data for the calendar year 2014.
 This was the first survey of this kind following demand for official LCREE statistics.
-Continuity between the now four years of the survey has been ensured with minimal changes made to the questionnaire.
+Continuity between the now eight years of the survey has been ensured with minimal changes made to the questionnaire.
 Any changes made have provided further information to respondents to minimise the risk of error, following feedback from respondents.
-Year-on-year comparisons are now available up to and including estimates from the calendar year 2017.
+Year-on-year comparisons are now available up to and including estimates from the calendar year 2014.